Roshni-Gurubaxani/React.js/README.md

 # React.js
-A web page with the help of React
+A web page created with the help of React